Frequently Asked Questions

 Umbo is a social enterprise, started in 2018, to connect children with disabilities in rural and remote Australia, to allied health professionals for vital online therapy.
 Our focus is currently on speech and occupational therapy.

-Speech therapy can help with any kind of communication or swallowing issue.
+Speech pathology can help with any kind of communication or swallowing issue.
 Speech therapists help people who stutter, people who have trouble saying or understanding words, people with intellectual disabilities and mental illness who have trouble communicating clearly, and people who use means other than spoken language to communicate.
 They also help people who have difficulty eating and drinking.

 Occupational therapy (OT) helps people with activities that they do in their everyday life.
 Things like getting dressed, washing, going to the toilet, using hands, mobilising and travelling safely, planning and carrying out chores or jobs, understanding how to count money and create a budget, and understanding how to deal with different sights/sounds/textures, are all things that OTs can help with.